-How'd You Address a RobotIntroductionPart IIP AddressesWhat Is a NetworkRoutersInternet Routing AddressesIP Address NotationsNAT (Network Address Translator)Default GatewayExercises on Your Home RouterIs IP Address an Identifier?IPv4 vs. IPv6Ai-Fi VPN and APs (Access Points)Part IIYou've Brought Home a RobotDomesticated Robot Walking about a Single SubnetDomesticated Robot Roaming an IntranetDomesticated Robot out Roaming the WorldRobots Roaming under a Protective CloudFree-Roaming Robots to RobotsDeadboltsReferences
+How'd You Address a RobotIntroductionPart IIP AddressesWhat Is a NetworkRoutersInternet Routing AddressesIP Address NotationsNAT (Network Address Translator)Default GatewayExercises on Your Home RouterIs an IP Address an Identifier?IPv4 vs. IPv6Ai-Fi VPN and APs (Access Points)Part IIYou've Brought Home a RobotDomesticated Robot Walking about a Single SubnetDomesticated Robot Roaming an IntranetDomesticated Robot out Roaming the WorldRobots Roaming under a Protective CloudFree-Roaming Robots to RobotsDeadboltsReferences

 This is a tutorial for those who rarely have the need to understand "IP addresses".
-It is not meant to attract their idle curiosity but to hit home the fact that Internet is more than for simple web browsing.
+It is not meant to attract their idle curiosity but to hit home the fact that the Internet is more than for simple web browsing.
 The Internet of Things (IoT) is believed to be the next Industrial Revolution impacting the way all businesses, governments, and consumers interact with the physical and digital worlds.
-There will be a great number of intelligent "things" in your future such as smart watch, body sensors, webcams, smart doorknobs, robots in various forms, drones, swarm of drones (bees) and many more, which you need to proactively manage and address (figuratively and literally).
+There will be a great number of intelligent "things" in your future such as smart watch, body sensors, webcams, smart door knobs, robots in various forms, drones, swarm of drones (bees) and many more, which you need to proactively manage and address (figuratively and literally).
 You may need to assign certain IP addresses, funny numerals like 10.9.8.8, to your sleuth of intelligent devices and to understand their security implications while doing so.
 Otherwise, you are handicapped in your ability to command them.
 Worse yet, if not managed correctly, those devices will be quickly swallowed up by the ever encroaching “attack surface” with grave consequences.

 However, even if you are well versed in network technology, we hope you'd find Part II of this presentation an interesting read, which touches upon some unavoidable challenges raised by the rapidly approaching "IoT" thrust.
 To survive in the brave new world of IoT, its security ramification requires your undivided attention.

-If you were a lay person without much background in the innards of Internet, off and on you'd encounter the uneasy situation when this odd "IP address" is requested.
+If you were a lay person without much background in the innards of the Internet, off and on you'd encounter the uneasy situation when this odd "IP address" is requested.
 This occurs when you buy yourself a new Wi-Fi router needing "configuration"; or when you need to copy a file from your colleague or to get hold of your desktop PC from a remote location when you are on the road or work from home requiring extensive use of your office PC.

 Most of the time our PC plays the role of a "client" device, which typically gets on the network only to acquire information or services from some "server" devices, such as your wireless router, your file servers, web sites, amazon.com, Dropbox servers in the cloud, et cetera.
 Under the cover mysterious DHCP server assigns to your client device a "dynamic" address, which may change from time to time but is sufficient to establish your PC as an "addressable" device or a member of the Internet community without involving you much.
 On the other hand, for a "server" device, this addressing issue is considerably more complex and costly.
 The addresses of servers must be fixed or "static" and reachable (routable) in order for clients to find them from anywhere at any time.
 They are mapped into friendly "domain names" for you to memorize them.
 In the current browsing-centric Internet architecture, the servers have strong economic incentive to hold their end of the bargain.
-We consumers or clients of this commerce-driven world of Internet have lead a sheltered life so far.
+We consumers or clients of this commerce-driven world of the Internet have led a sheltered life so far.

 As the tidal wave of the IoT tsunami relentlessly advances towards us, this easy life of being a client will soon end.
 Those server devices we must face and manage in our life will multiply rapidly.
-Just picture yourself surrounded by iPhones, Androids, smart watches, intelligent doorknobs, robots, drones, swarm of drones (bees), driverless cars, and many more.
+Just picture yourself surrounded by iPhones, Androids, smart watches, intelligent door knobs, robots, drones, swarms of drones (bees), driverless cars, and many more.
 Almost all of them are in the category of servers and inherently mobile, each of which serves some intelligent function, albeit frequently only micro in scope.
 It will be a challenge for us to reach them individually in order to acquire their designed services.
 On the other hand, as clear as day, many of those will be hacked and turned into malicious zombie devices if not cared for carefully.
 A little background in IP addresses and commonsense security in general would go a long way in helping us cope with this flood of new intelligent things and complex application scenarios.
 Rest assured, for all that mathematical, binary and scary appearances, they are easier to learn than reading a map.